Spoorthi-2005/leave/replit.md

-# GVPCEW Leave Management System
+# Full-Stack Leave Management System

 ## Project Overview
-A comprehensive leave management system for Gayatri Vidya Parishad College of Engineering for Women (GVPCEW) with multi-role functionality, database persistence, and advanced workflow management.
+A complete leave management system for educational institutions supporting both teachers and students with comprehensive workflow management, real-time notifications, and database persistence.

 ## User Requirements
 - Database persistence for all user data and leave applications